colinmorris/csc236/docs/announcements.md

 # Announcements

+## Week 6
+* Feb 12: Grades for the first midterm have been posted to MarkUs.

 ## Week 5
 * Feb 3: [Solutions for the first midterm](../misc/t1_solutions.pdf) have been posted to the Tests page.